-2. STRUCTURAL MODELLING AND EXPERIMENTAL
+II.
+STRUCTURAL MODELLING AND EXPERIMENTAL

-2.1.
-Structural Design and Modeling
+A. Structural Design and Modelling

 Multi-finger types of capacitors are widely used in microstrip technology.
-The capacitor itself is defined between the two ports as shown in Figure 1(a).
+The capacitor itself is defined between the two ports as shown in Fig. 1 (a).
 The interdigital capacitor couples the two coplanar waveguides by the electromagnetic field in its region.
-In a nutshell, the variation of medium between the fingers of inter-digital capacitor, will lead to variation in effective dielectric constant of the area.
-This directly changes the total capacitance of inter-digital capacitance.
-Figure 1(b) depicts the equivalent circuit of the inter-digital capacitor.
-Magnetic coupling between the fingers, a transformer with the selfinductances L_1 and L_2 and the mutual inductance M is used.
+The main idea is changing the material between the fingers of interdigital capacitor and due to this effect, effective dielectric constant of this area increased.
+This directly changes the total capacitance of interdigital capacitance.
+Fig. 2(b) depicts the equivalent circuit of the interdigital capacitor.
+Magnetic coupling between the fingers, a transformer with the self-inductances $L_1$ and $L_2$ and the mutual inductance M is used.
 In order to decrease these inductances, long fingers are not being used.
-The ohmic losses that occur due to the current flow through the fingers can be descried by two frequency dependent resistors R{f1} and R{f2} .
+The ohmic losses that occur due to the current flow through the fingers can be descried by two frequency dependent resistors $R{f1}$ and $R{f2}$ .
 There resistances must be decreased for instance using thicker metal layer to get rid of losses.
 The capacitances Cp1 and Cp2 represent the stray fields from the fingers to the ground plane.
-Therefore in our design the distance between the ground layer and inter-digital electrodes is increased.
+Therefore in our design the distance between the ground layer and interdigital electrodes is increased.

 The simulation of this type of structures at high frequencies is not easy and electromagnetic simulators like MOMENTUM/HFSS should be used for high accuracy.
-In this work, modeling and simulation of inter-digital capacitors are performed using ADS (Advance Design System) MOMENTUM[®] and HFSS[®] tools.
+In this work, modeling and simulation of interdigital capacitors are performed using ADS (Advance Design System) MOMENTUM® and HFSS® tools.